pintoraj/pintoraj/README.md

 <h3 align="left">Survival Skills:</h3>
 - 🔎 Can Google solutions faster than Stack Overflow loads.
 - 🐛 Professional bug whisperer.
-- 🧠 Writes code that *sometimes* works on the first attempt (don’t ask how).
+- 🧠 Writes code that *sometimes* works on the first attempt (don’t ask how, even i'm not aware).

 ✨ If you’ve made it this far, you deserve a cookie.
 Let's connect and build cool stuff together!